 Even with these measures in place, a data breach remains more of a “when” than in “if”.
 If your company does not have an Emergency Action Plan to deal with a breach, you are behind.
 You should consider immediately forming a committee with representatives from legal, IT, and the C-Suite to develop a plan in the event of a data breach.

 From a legal perspective, while Minnesota’s statutory regulation of these breaches is limited, especially for non-government entities, there are laws currently in place that must be complied with.
-While the law is vague and could be approved upon, there are some basics companies should follow in the event of a breach.
+While the law is vague and could be improved upon, there are some basics companies should follow in the event of a breach.

 First, determine whether reporting the breach is required.
 Minnesota Statute § 325E.61 only mandates disclosure to certain persons in the event of a data breach.
 Per the statute, any person or business conducting business in Minnesota who owns or licenses personal information must inform any Minnesota resident of a breach if their personal information was, or is reasonably believed to have been, acquired by an unauthorized person.
 This means a company is not required to disclose a breach to a particular individual unless there is some reason to think that particular person’s information was actually stolen.
 The fact a person had their information on the breached system, and are therefore more susceptible to identify theft, does not constitute the type of harm which would allow them to maintain a lawsuit See In re Supervalu, Inc., 870 F.3d 763 (8th Cir.
 2017).